capactio/capact/cmd/cli/docs/capact_environment_create.md

 ### SEE ALSO

-* [capact environment](capact_environment.md)	 - This command consists of multiple subcommands to interact with a Kubernetes cluster
+* [capact environment](capact_environment.md)	 - This command consists of multiple subcommands to interact with a Capact environments
 * [capact environment create kind](capact_environment_create_kind.md)	 - Provision local kind cluster